4forces/git-commands/README.md

 1. `git log`: shows commit history

 ### RETURN TO COMMIT STATE:
 1. `git reset --hard f27e1c`: discard local changes and resets file to version/state at SHA "f27e1c" great way to reset accidental commits and revert to previous versions
+   - `git reset --hard origin/main`: Resets to origin/main

 ### AMEND LAST COMMIT
 1. `git commit --amend`: "updates" the most recent commit with the amended changes in code.

 ### DISCARDING CHANGES
-1. `git stash`: Discard all local changes, but save them for possible re-use later
+1. `git stash`: 'Saves' and 'puts aside' all changes for possible re-use later (for e.g. when your boss interrupts your work to work on something urgent.
+Works on local only and not remotes)
+   - `git stash pop`: 'Loads' back up all the 'saved' work you were working on.
+Use this when you can return to your interrupted work
 2. `git checkout -- <file>`: Discarding local changes (permanently) to a file
 3. `git reset --hard`: Discard all local changes to all files permanently